-Figure 2: Repeat landscape of the P. phoxinus genome.
-Distribution of transposable elements (TEs) in the Phoxinus phoxinus genome across different Kimura substitution levels (in %).
-TEs on the left side of the histogram represent recently active TEs with low divergence from the consensus sequence of TEs.
-TEs towards the right side of the histogram represent ancient TEs with higher degrees of divergence from the consensus TE sequences.
+Figure 2: Repeat landscape of transposable elements (TEs) in the Phoxinus phoxinus genome across different Kimura substitution levels (in %).
+TEs on the left side of the histogram represent recently active TEs with low divergence from the consensus sequence of TEs, while TEs towards the right side of the histogram represent ancient TEs with higher degrees of divergence.

 Repeat landscapes illustrate how TEs cluster in correlation to the Kimura substitution rate, i.e. how quickly TEs in a genome have diverged from the consensus TE sequence (Shao et al., 2019).
 The Kimura substitution level is correlated with the age of transposition activity: low substitution levels indicate recent transposition events, higher substitution levels suggest old transposition events.
 The repeat landscape of the annotated P. phoxinus genome (Figure 2) indicates a high level of active, i.e., recent, transposition bursts (Watanabe et al., 2014).
-In fish genomes, active transposons accumulate at a faster rate than they decline (Shao et al., 2019), leading to an abundance of active transposons with low kimura substitution levels (Böhne et al., 2012; Gao et al., 2016; Sotero-Caio et al., 2017), an exact pattern observed in TEs in the P. phoxinus genome.
-The repeat landscape for haplotype 2 can be found in Supplementary Figure S4 .
+In fish genomes, active transposons accumulate at a faster rate than they decline (Shao et al., 2019), leading to an abundance of active transposons with low Kimura substitution levels (Böhne et al., 2012; Gao et al., 2016; Sotero-Caio et al., 2017), an exact pattern observed in TEs in the P. phoxinus genome.
+For the repeat landscape of haplome2 we refer to Supplementary Figure S4 .

 Active transposition and high repeat content in the P. phoxinus genome may result in rearrangements and variations in genome size (Kojima, 2019).
 Transposable elements can also function as recombination agents, generating structural variations such as deletions, insertions, translocations and inversions (Carvalho & Lupski, 2016; Cerbin & Jiang, 2018; Deininger et al., 2003), which can be sources of standing genetic variation present in an individual.

-Protein Annotation
+Annotation of Protein Coding Genes

-Protein prediction, based solely on transcripts derived from our RNA-seq data mapped to the Hap1 and Hap2 genome assembly (Supplementary Table S5), generated 40,364 gene models and a mRNA count of 42,408, which covered 47.7% and 53.6% of the genome, respectively.
-The ab-initio prediction resulted in 24,420 genes, covering 49.9% of the genome.
-After filtering and generating a final high-confidence gene set, the final annotation contained 30,980 mRNAs, of which 23,397 were marked as high-confidence genes in Hap 1, and 29,614 mRNAs, with 23,191 high-confidence genes in Hap 2 (full summary statistics of protein annotation for Hap1 and Hap2 in supplementary Table S6 and S7 ).
-Using the predicted gene content of Hap1 of our P. phoxinus assembly in comparison to its closest relative with available whole-genome resources, the fathead minnow genome contains more predicted genes (26,150), (Martinson et al., 2022).
-While fewer genes were predicted for P. phoxinus, the complete BUSCO score of 95.7% (3,484) was higher compared to the fathead minnow’s 94.3% (Martinson et al., 2022).
+Prediction of protein-coding genes , based solely on transcripts derived from our RNA-seq data mapped to the Hap1 and Hap2 haplomes (Supplementary Table S5), generated 40,364 gene models and a mRNA count of 42,408 in Hap1 and 38,754 gene models, and 40,716 mRNAs in Hap2.
+The ab-initio prediction resulted in 24,420 and 35,806 gene models in Hap1 and Hap2, respectively.
+After filtering and generating a final high-confidence gene set, the final annotation contained 30,980 mRNAs, of which 23,397 were marked as high-confidence genes in Hap 1, and 29,614 mRNAs, with 23,191 high-confidence genes in Hap 2 (full summary statistics of protein annotation for Hap1 and Hap2 in Supplementary Tables S6 and S7 ).
+Comparing the predicted gene content of Hap1 to its closest relative with available whole-genome resources, the fathead minnow contains more predicted genes (26,150), (Martinson et al., 2022).
+Still, for P. phoxinus, the complete BUSCO score of 95.7% (3,484) was higher compared to the fathead minnow’s 94.3% (Martinson et al., 2022).
 We ran BUSCO with the actinopterygii_odb10 database and obtained a total of 3,484 (95.7%) complete BUSCOs, 3,435 (94.4%) complete and single-copy BUSCOS, 49 (1.3%) complete and duplicated BUSCOs, 20 (0.5%) fragmented BUSCOs and 136 (3.8%) missing BUSCOs.
-Structural annotation of the predicted proteins resulted in 22,761 (97.28%) hits in at least 1 database, with 19,871 (84.93%) proteins shared across all four investigated databases (Table 2).
+The predicted proteins were functionally annotated using a combination of similarity mapping to protein databases (Swissprot, TrEMBL and PDBaa) and orthology assignment (eggNOG), resulting in 22,761 annotated genes (Table 3)..
 These statistics hint at a well-assembled and annotated P. phoxinus genome.
-Homology search of genes in P. phoxinus against zebrafish, fathead minnow, goldfish, common carp and grass carp had 21,206 (90.6%) genes annotated across all 5 species (Supplementary Figure S5)
+Similarity search of genes in P. phoxinus against zebrafish, fathead minnow, goldfish, common carp and grass carp resulted in 21,206 (90.6%) annotated genes across all 5 species (Supplementary Figure S5).